MaxLeap/Docs/en/iOS/Guide/CloudData.md

 #####Delete the Value of Any Array Property

-`-removeObject:forKey:` 和 `-removeObjectsInArray:forKey:` 会从数组字段中删除每个给定对象的所有实例。
+`-removeObject:forKey:` and `-removeObjectsInArray:forKey:` will delete all instances of the given objects from array property.

-请注意 `removeObject:forKey` 与 `removeObjectForKey:` 的区别。
+Please pay attention to the distinction between `removeObject:forKey` and `removeObjectForKey:`.

 **Notice: Remove and Add/Put must be seperated for invoking save function.
 Or, the data may fail to be saved.**